night-slayer18/brokr-platform/README.md

 - **State Management**: Zustand for global state, React Query for server state
 - **Routing**: React Router with protected routes
 - **Form Handling**: React Hook Form with Zod validation
+- **Component-based**: Reusable UI components with Radix UI primitives
+- **State Management**: Zustand for global state, React Query for server state
+- **Routing**: React Router with protected routes
+- **Form Handling**: React Hook Form with Zod validation
 - **API Communication**: GraphQL with code generation

+### Deployment Architecture

+Brokr Platform is designed as a **Single-Jar Application** for production.
+The frontend is built and bundled as static resources within the Spring Boot backend JAR.
+This simplifies deployment to a single artifact that serves both the API and the UI.

 ## Technology Stack